-We do not believe that the adoption of any recently issued accounting pronouncements in 2019 had a significant impact on our financial position, results of operations, or cash flow, except for ASC Update No. 2016-02-Leases, which requires organizations to recognize lease assets and lease liabilities on the balance sheet for leases classified as operating leases under previous GAAP.
+The Company does not believe that the adoption of any recently issued accounting pronouncements in 2020 had a significant impact on our financial position, results of operations, or cash flow, except for ASC Update No. 2016-02-Leases, which requires organizations to recognize lease assets and lease liabilities on the balance sheet for leases classified as operating leases under previous GAAP.
 ASU 2016-02 requires that a lessee should recognize a liability to make lease payments (the lease liability) and a right-of-use asset representing its right to use the underlying asset for the lease term on the balance sheet.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018 (including interim periods within those periods) using a modified retrospective approach and early adoption is permitted.
-Zion adopted ASU 2016-02 in the first quarter of 2019.
-See Note 10 for more complete details on balances at December 31, 2019.
+The Company adopted ASU 2016-02 in the first quarter of 2019.
+See Note 2 for more complete details on balances at December 31, 2020, and 2019.